liammclennan/resume/src/resume.md

 ### 2012: [This resume](https://github.com/liammclennan/resume)

 As a web developer I think my resume should be online.
 This resume is built with pandoc, markdown and a simple bash script.
 I plan to add the ability to export to other formats using pandoc and node.js on the server.

+### 2012: VPS project for Department of Education and Training

+I was the lead front-end developer on this large (~40 person) project.
+As lead front-end developer my responsibility was to ensure consistency and quality in the application's user interface layer.
+This included enhancing Microsoft's Asp.Net Mvc framework to suit the project's needs and the design and development of reusable JavaScript components.

 ### 2011: Waste water tracking application for the Queensland Department of Environment